Chart Color Schemes

 The educational profile of Mermaid Waters exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 28.9% currently enrolled in formal education: 9.2% in primary, 7.7% in secondary, and 5.1% in tertiary education.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+This includes 9.2% in primary education, 7.7% in secondary education, and 5.1% pursuing tertiary education.

 Frequently Asked Questions - Education